The relationship between general equilibrium models with infinite-lived agents and overlapping generations models, and some applications: Two models

 \subsection{A general equilibrium model with infinitely-lived agents}

-We now develop the model in \citet{lvp16} by adding two ingredients: endowments and pure bubble asset, allowing us to cover both exchange and production economies.
-Consider an infinite-horizon general equilibrium model without uncertainty and discrete time $t=0,\ldots,\infty$.
-There are a representative firm without market power and $m$ heterogeneous households.
-There is a single consumption good which is the num\'eraire.
+We now develop the model in \citet{LeVanPham2016} by adding two ingredients: endowments and a pure bubble asset, allowing us to cover both exchange and production economies.
+Consider an infinite-horizon general equilibrium model without uncertainty and discrete time ($t\in \{0,1,2,\ldots\}$).
+There are $m$ heterogeneous households and a representative firm without market power.
+There is a single consumption good, which is the num\'eraire.

 For each period $t$, the representative firm takes prices $(r_t,w_t)$ as given and maximizes its profit by choosing physical capital $K_t$ and labor $L_t$.